 Artist StatementMy photographic work breaks the rules of what people expect photographs to be.
 Pushing the limits of the camera in the landscape spaces where I compose my images, I capture color interactions, texture, the bare artistic elements of form and line, and the ephemeral qualities of light.
 My work is grouped into series that explore various ways to abstract reality by photographic means.
 I have used light, motion, context, reflection, transparency, and focus as agents of abstraction.
 I continue to explore different ways of working with the photographic medium in order to discover the essence of what we see in the world around us.
 The large size of my printed work, up to four feet by five feet, is not what is expected in photographic work.
 These are photographs of a different kind: abstracted realities based on artistic elements, informed by quality of light and hues of nature, and printed large enough to transform gallery spaces with their compositions.
 The interaction of my camera, the world, and me is important.
 I have spent too much time in the past shut-up in my studio creating artwork in various media.
 I want to be out in the world discovering new things and seeing new sights in places where I normally would not go, like fish hatcheries, junkyards, and military installations.
 Wandering the world with my camera is artistically inspiring.
 After the interaction with the world, I come back to my studio with my discoveries, refreshed and inspired to process and print my found photographic compositions. - Dottie Campbell

-I have developed a line of anodized metal art jewelry which relied on abstract photographic compositions for color relationships and compositional forms.
-This jewelry was exhibited in Lyndhurst, New York, Virginia Beach, and Central Pennsylvania Festival of the Arts, as well as many other fine art craft shows.
+Fascinated by the colors of anodized metal and inspired by my sister’s jewelry designs, I began to design and create jewelry.
+My jewelry relied on abstract photographic compositions for color relationships and compositional forms.
+I exhibited in Lyndhurst, New York, Virginia Beach, and Central Pennsylvania Festival of the Arts, and many other fine art craft shows.

--- My photographic prints are in the permanent collections of Hilton Worldwide, PNC Bank, and Amazon.com Inc., as well as other corporate collections.
+- My photographic prints are in the permanent collections of Hilton Worldwide, PNC Bank, and Amazon.com Inc., as well as other corporate and private collections.